brewster1134/bumper/README.md

 > e.g. `BUMPER_OBJECT=foo:bar,bar:baz`

 ##### Config File
-Options can be defined in a `config.yaml`/`config.json` file at the root of your package directory
+Options can be defined in a `config.yaml`/`config.json` file at the root of your project directory

 ---
 ### Demo Globals